 For example, the FDA is working in partnership with the NIH, VA, and America Makes to support non-traditional manufacturing approaches, such as 3D printing, to address devices shortages including personal protective equipment (PPE).
 Through this partnership, 3D-printable designs for COVID response are given a clinical assessment by the VA and the NIH posts them on the 3D Print Exchange.
 FDA has, among other things, provided information on labeling and testing for face shields and face masks.

 This page provides an update on how this partnership has contributed to the number of medical devices—including PPE—and parts available to support the COVID-19 response since it was launched in March 2020.
-For example, 31 community-submitted designs passed the testing performed by VA clinics and were given clinically reviewed status.
-In addition, this effort has so far matched more than 272,000 3D-printed face shields and more than 230,000 3D-printed face masks with health care providers and others in need.
+For example, 31 community-submitted designs passed the testing performed by VA clinics and were given clinically reviewed status in the first three months.
+In addition, this effort has so far matched more than 500,000 3D-printed face shields and more than 348,000 3D-printed face masks with health care providers and others in need.
 FDA has issued a temporary policy for face masks and respirators during the COVID-19 public-health emergency.

 The workflow is structured as follows:

 - Healthcare organizations and hospitals, designers, and manufacturing facilities can all submit their information to America Makes to connect local health care organizations in need with nearby design and manufacturing capabilities.
 New designs may be sent to the NIH 3D Print Exchange (NIH 3DPX) for clinical review if appropriate.

 - Alternatively, designers and community members can also submit 3D-printable files directly to the NIH 3DPX.

 - Once posted, the VA will perform preliminary evaluations and experimental tests on selected designs to assess their appropriateness for use in a clinical setting.
 Those that pass receive an NIH-issued clinical badge.